cs1302uga/cs1302-ce26/README.md

 1. **Swap drivers.** Consider a recursive implementation for the `printAllBoards` method in `TTTSolver`.

    * Identify the base case(s).
 Give an example.
-Note: A base case for tic-tac-toe would be any configuration resulting in the game being over.
+Hint: A base case for tic-tac-toe would be any configuration resulting in the game being over.

    * Identify the recursive case(s).